 No, the College will set up a contract with the nursery or childminder and will pay them directly through an invoice system.

 Yes, as the funding is provided from the government to the College, where possible you will be asked to use your government free hours and the learner support fund will then ‘top us’ as required.

 It is based on individual circumstances around your timetable.

-If you are getting bus passes you will not receive a travel payment
+If you are allocated bus passes as your funding, you will not receive payments into the bank.

-Please check your attendance, if you are not attending well then this affects your bursary payments, please email email@example.com for further information
+Please check your attendance with your study department.
+If you’re attendance is low then this affects your bursary payments, please email firstname.lastname@example.org for further information.

 You will be notified by email once your application for financial support has been processed.
 You will need to wait for this before you try and use your student card for payment of food.

 At any of the food outlets within the College sites.

 If you are studying on a full time course that requires you to complete an Industry Placement, please apply for the Learner Support Fund for financial support towards this.
 Alternatively, please contact your departmental Work Placement Coordinator who will be able to give you more information.